 According to the most recently released data from Chile’s Ministry of Mining, the country’s silver production declined a stunning 26% in the first quarter of 2017.
-This is a big deal as Chile is the fourth largest silver producing country in the world.
+This is a big deal as Chile is the fourth largest silver-producing country in the world.
 The majority of Chile’s silver production comes as a by-product of copper production.

 Chile is the largest copper producer in the world, by a long shot.
-Last year, Chile produced 5.5 million tons of copper compared to Peru, who took a distant second place at 2.3 million tons.
+Last year, Chile produced 5.5 million tons of copper compared to Peru, which took a distant second place at 2.3 million tons.

-Regardless, Chile’s silver production declined to 283.4 metric tons (mt) Q1 2017 versus 383.8 mt during the same quarter last year.
+Regardless, Chile’s silver production declined to 283.4 metric tons (mt) in Q1 2017 versus 383.8 mt during the same quarter last year.
 Again, this is a huge 26% decline in the first three months of the year:

-Chile’s silver production declined 101 mt (3.2 million oz) Q1 2017, due to a strike at the country’s largest copper mine, Escondida, as well as a drop off in copper production from many other producers.
+Chile’s silver production declined 101 mt (3.2 million oz) in Q1 2017, due to a strike at the country’s largest copper mine, Escondida, as well as a drop off in copper production from many other producers.

 Even though Chile’s Ministry Of Mining forecasts that copper (and by-product silver) production will recover by the second half of the year, the world economy continues to stagnate under a massive amount of debt and derivatives.
 I believe we will see falling copper prices as overall demand for the king base metal continues to weaken during the latter part of 2017, and into 2018.

-This will put a great deal of stress on many of Chile’s copper mining companies ability to make profits.
+This will put a great deal of stress on many of Chile’s copper mining companies' ability to make profits.
 So, we may soon experience PEAK GLOBAL COPPER PRODUCTION… once and for all.

 For those individuals who want to make sure that I am not pulling these figures off the top of my head, here is the actual table of gold and silver production from Chile’s Ministry of Mining website:

-Not only is Chilean silver production (plata) down 26% in the first three months of the year, gold mine supply (oro) is also down 22%.
+Not only is Chilean silver production (plata) down 26% in the first three months of the year, but gold mine supply (oro) is also down 22%.
 While a 22% decline in Chile’s gold production is substantial, the country only produced 43.3 mt (1.4 million oz) in 2016, compared to 1,496 mt (48.1 million oz) of silver.

 Chile isn’t the only country suffering from falling silver production this year.
 As I stated in a previous article, Huge Decline In Peru’s Silver Production Suggests Future Production At Risk, Peru’s silver production declined 12% FEB 2017 versus the same month last year:

-So, what were are witnessing here is that world’s top two copper producers are suffering large declines in their by-product silver production.
+So, what were are witnessing here is that the world’s top two copper producers are suffering large declines in their by-product silver production.
 This to me is a WARNING SIGN that the situation for by-product silver production will likely continue to deteriorate in the future as base metal prices trend lower as economic activity slows.

 Clarification On Silver Supply & Demand Forces